BleepSound/rp2040-chord-vco/README.md

 ## Build Informations

+Full CMS build

-:warning: When building modules, always do it in this order (from smallest component to highest):
+:warning: When building this module, do it in this order (from smallest component to highest):

-- diodes
-- resistors
-- DIP chips
-- capacitors (film/ceramic)
-- Electrolytic capacitors
+- Start by soldering all the CMS components in the order you want on both sides of the PCB.
+- Then do all the through hole components
+- To solder the headers, place them and place both PCBs in their final postion before fully soldering the pin headers/sockets.

-For the next part, always place them without soldering them on:
+For the next parts, always place them without soldering them on:
 - jacks, pots and switches that go throught the front panel

-Once placed, put in place the front panel, then fasten all components to it.
-Once this is done, you can solder them.
+Once placed, put the front panel in place, then fasten all components to it.
+Once this is done, you can solder all the remaining components.

 ### V1.1
 - you HAVE TO rotate SW1 180° for the built in LED to work.